eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 Linux
 -----

-In addition to the prerequisites listed in \[prereq\], linux build has two more prerequisites:
+In addition to the prerequisites listed in \[prereq\], the Linux build has two more prerequisites:

 -   pkg-config

 -   UUID library

-We build the project for Ubuntu 18.04 and for the Alpine linux.
+We build the project for Ubuntu 18.04 and for the Alpine Linux.

 ### Ubuntu

-On Ubuntu 18.04 the following commands install all prerequisites and then build the project into `build` folder:
+On Ubuntu 18.04 the following commands install all prerequisites and then build the project into the `build` folder:

     apt update && sudo apt install cmake g++-8 uuid-dev npm default-jdk pkg-config maven